The Best Air Purifiers of 2020

 Best for Small Rooms

-The AC4100 is noticeably less powerful than other purifiers, so even when used in a small room you'll likely want to run it for an hour or so before you go to bed in order to get its maximum benefit.
+The AC4100 is noticeably less powerful than other purifiers, so even when used in a small room you'll likely want to run it for an hour or so before you go to bed in order to enjoy the maximum benefit.
 It can also get a bit loud when set on the medium or high settings.
 If you can live with those minor flaws, we think this is the best and most economical purifier available for small rooms.

 Read review: GermGuardian AC4100